dahrihadri/aws-s3-static-website/README.md

 Creating an Amazon S3 bucket took me 5 mins...
 - Some of the configuration steps include:
-  - The bucket’s Region:I pick the region that is closest to my primary user base or where my other AWS resources are located to minimize latency and data transfer costs.
+  - The bucket’s Region: I pick the region closest to my primary user base or where my other AWS resources are located to minimize latency and data transfer costs.
   - Access Control Lists: Enable
   - Bucket versioning: Enable
   - Public Access: Enable